Best Game or Interactive Work

 Interested In Making it Happen?

 To make a new Hugo Award category, the WSFS Constitution must be amended to define the new category.
 This is done by proposing a constitutional amendment at a WSFS Business Meeting, which is open to all attendees of that year's Worldcon.
 If the amendment passes there, then it must be ratified at the next year's Worldcon.
-New categories are more likely to pass if they have had a successful trial run at a recent Worldcon.
-Each Worldcon has the prerogative to run one trial category of its own choosing.
+Each Worldcon also has the prerogative to run one discretionary category of its own choosing.
+New categories are more likely to pass if they have had a successful trial run at a recent Worldcon — which we just did!